csctcloud/csctcloud.github.io/docs/troubleshooting/connecting.md

 Below are some steps you can follow to try and identify where the issue is and resolve it.
 If this doesn't help, going back to the beginning ([Generating SSH Keys](../getting-started/generate-keys.md)) and trying again is normally the best solution.

+!!! note
+    If you can connect to CSCT Cloud using the terminal, but not using Visual Studio Code, skip to [checking your SSH configuration file](#check-your-ssh-configuration-file).

 ## Check you have a valid SSH keypair
 We'll start by checking you have valid public and private keys available.